Shoes on the Danube Bank: History

 Italian Giorgio Perlasca did the same, sheltering Jews in the Spanish Embassy.

 On the night of 8 January 1945, an Arrow Cross execution brigade forced all the inhabitants of the building on Vadasz Street to the banks of the Danube.
 At midnight, Karoly Szabo and 20 policemen with drawn bayonets broke into the Arrow Cross house and rescued everyone (see also front page of 1947 newspaper below).
 Among those saved were Lars Ernster, who fled to Sweden and became a member of the board of the Nobel Foundation from 1977 to 1988, and Jacob Steiner, who fled to Israel and became a professor at the Hebrew University of Jerusalem.
 Steiner's father had been shot dead by Arrow Cross militiamen 25 December 1944, and fell into the Danube.
 His father had been an officer in World War I and spent four years as a prisoner of war in Russia.

-Dr. Erwin K. Koranyi, a psychiatrist in Ottawa, wrote about the night of 8 January 1945 in his Dreams and Tears: Chronicle of a Life (2006), "in our group, I saw Lajos Stoeckler" and "The police holding their guns at the Arrowcross cutthroats.
+Erwin K. Koranyi, a psychiatrist in Ottawa, wrote about the night of 8 January 1945 in his Dreams and Tears: Chronicle of a Life (2006), "in our group, I saw Lajos Stoeckler" and "The police holding their guns at the Arrowcross cutthroats.
 One of the high-ranking police officers was Pal Szalai, with whom Raoul Wallenberg used to deal.
 Another police officer in his leather coat was Karoly Szabo."

 Pal Szalai was honored as Righteous Among the Nations on 7 April 2009 for helping save these Hungarian Jews.

 Karoly Szabo was honored as Righteous Among the Nations on 12 November 2012.

 2014 defacement

-In September 2014, the Israeli newspaper Ha'aretz reported that several bronze shoes were stolen from the Danube Holocaust memorial, citing the Budapest Beacon.
+In September 2014, the Israeli newspaper Ha'aretz reported that several bronze shoes had been stolen from the Danube Holocaust memorial, citing the Budapest Beacon.
 Ha'aretz noted that "it was not immediately clear whether the theft in Budapest, not far from the Hungarian parliament building, was an anti-Semitic act or a meaningless prank.
 Police said they were not investigating the case because no crime has been reported, said Hungarian newspaper Nepszabadsag."

+2023 desecration

+In August 2023, the monument was desecrated again when a tourist, likely unaware of its significance, stepped into the shoes and posed with them to be photographed.